-In case you don’t know, the root rot weakens the root system of the plant.
+In case you don't know, root rot weakens the root system of the plant.

 Therefore, the roots don't work as effectively as they should.

-In the end, the water remains in the pot for too long, which makes the whole plant weaker in a few day’s time.
+In the end, the water remains in the pot for too long, which makes the whole plant weaker in a few days.